10 Facts about Vaccination

 While the COVID-19 pandemic brought vaccine hesitancy into the spotlight, it’s not a new conversation.
 Concerns and misinformation about vaccines have existed for decades and contribute to the number of under-vaccinated people around the world.

-Providing accurate information and building trust through community engagement are essential to ensuring families can make informed decisions about immunisation.
+Building trust and providing clear, accurate information remain essential to helping families make informed decisions about immunisation.

 A vaccine shot